Raf Simons makes dazzling Dior debut with floral bounty

 SWOOSHING FABRIC

-Dior is the elegant feather in the cap of luxury goods group LVMH, which besides fashion brands like Louis Vuitton and Givenchy also owns Moet Hennessy and jeweler Bulgari.
+Dior is the elegant feather in the cap of luxury goods group LVMH (LVMH.PA), which besides fashion brands like Louis Vuitton and Givenchy also owns Moet Hennessy and jeweller Bulgari.

 Sales in Asia and the United States helped LVMH to a 25 percent rise in first-quarter revenue in April, but some analysts worry that wealthy buyers may balk at continued instability in the global economy and pull back on purchases.